Summer Rain (GFriend song)

 "Summer Rain" (Korean: 여름비; RR: Yeoreumbi) is a song recorded by South Korean girl group GFriend for Rainbow, the reissue of their fifth extended play Parallel (2017).
 The song was released by Source Music on September 13, 2017, as the reissue title track.

 Composition

-The song was described by Billboard's Tamar Herman, as "one of their [GFriend] most mellow songs to date", that "blends new jack swing with the K-pop girl group’s representative twinkling synths to create a throwback track fit for the season".
-It was noted that the song samples instrumentals from Robert Schumann's “Robert Schumann, Dichterliebe Op.
-48:1,” interlacing them with propulsive beats.
+The song was described by Billboard's Tamar Herman, as "one of their [GFriend] most mellow songs to date", that "blends new jack swing with the K-pop girl group's representative twinkling synths to create a throwback track fit for the season".
+It was noted that the song samples instrumentals from Robert Schumann's "Dichterliebe Op.
+48 Mvt.
+1", interlacing them with propulsive beats.

 Chart performance

 The song debuted and peaked at number 11 on the Gaon Digital Chart, on the chart issue dated September 10–16, 2017, with 72,272 downloads sold and 1,175,887 streams.
 In its second week, the song fell to number 26 and to number 41 in its third week.
 It also debuted at number 30 on Billboard Korea's Kpop Hot 100.
 In its second week, the song peaked at number 21.

 The song debuted at number 36 on the chart for the month of September 2017, with 154,431 downloads sold and 4,324,847 streams.